jalapic/engsoccerdata/README.md

 I am about to submit this package to CRAN.
 I would love help in collating more results.
 If anyone wants to work on a particular league or competition please let me know.
 These are the things I'd like to work on:

 - English League Cup  - there is a csv in `data-raw` that has league cup data up to 2013/14 but it needs error checking
-- French League    -  there is a French league csv in `data-raw` but it needs checking also.
 - European competitions - don't currently have this data
 - English Conference - have no results yet!
 - English FA Cup pre-qualifying round - also no data yet.